kotenevmatvei/attachment-style/README.md

-- rename chart page to dashboard - remove (change?) the title
-- add the density plot
 - cluster analysis - normal 3d scatter plot
+  - set up input parameters to control color form etc.
 - correlation matrix heatmap - other variables
 - add the option include/exclude test data from the plot
 - do we need radar?